rsparks93/Ecommerce-Regression/README.md

 # Linear-Regression-Python
-For this project I used Python to create a simple linear regression model.
+For this project I used scikit-learn in Python to create a simple linear regression model.